g8hh/the-tree-of-life/docs/particles.md

 Particles are free-floating elements that can move and have many different behaviors.
 They can also interact with the mouse.

 To make particles, use `makeParticles(particle, amount)`. `particle` is a particle-defining object, with features as explained below.
+There is also `makeShinies`, which uses different defaults and creates stationary particles at a random location.
 There are also a few other useful things listed at the end.

 ```js